Types of accommodation

 Accommodation of spontaneous asylum applicants

-As mentioned in Freedom of Movement, asylum applicants are generally referred by frontline service providers to the SOG following admission to the regular procedure, or in case of appeals against negative decisions.
-At this point, the provision of housing is relayed by either local Social Security services for the duration of the regular procedure or by SCML in the Lisbon area at appeal stage.
+As mentioned in Freedom of Movement, asylum applicants are generally referred by frontline service providers to the social monitoring subgroup following admission to the regular procedure, or in case of appeals against negative decisions.
+At this point, the provision of housing is relayed by either local Social Security services in the remainder of the country or by SCML in the Lisbon municipality.

-According to information provided by ISS, asylum applicants are mostly accommodated in private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and placement in collective accommodation facilities such as hotels or non-dedicated reception centres, e.g., emergency shelters, nursing homes, etc. While ISS manages reception facilities where applicants for and beneficiaries of international protection may be accommodated in certain circumstances, none of them has places specifically assigned to such persons.
+According to information provided by ISS, asylum applicants are mostly accommodated in private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and placement in collective accommodation facilities such as hotels or non-dedicated reception centres, e.g., temporary accommodation facilities, shared flats, insertion communities, etc. While ISS manages reception facilities where applicants for and beneficiaries of international protection may be accommodated in certain circumstances, none of them has places specifically assigned to such persons.
+Within the Integration Support Teams managed by CPR and Associação VITAE under MoUs with ISS, accommodation of asylum applicants is provided in hotels, shared rooms or flats, depending on the individual needs of each case.

-According to AIMA, applicants for international protection are mostly accommodated in reception centres, collective accommodation and/or shared rooms, managed by entities that have signed a MoU with the Agency.
-In 2024, the main host entities were Adolescere, Convento Balsamão, CPR, JRS, Together International, and the youth hostel network.
-AIMA affirms that the Portuguese Red Cross (CVP) and ISS were also involved in the provision of reception conditions.
+According to AIMA, applicants for international protection are mostly accommodated in reception centres, collective accommodation and rooms in shared appartements, managed by entities that have signed a MoU/contract service with the Agency.
+In 2025, the main host entities were CPR, Adolescere, JRS, Convento de Balsamão, and Amato Lusitano.
+The Agency also resorted to the youth hostel network.

-AIMA did not provide information on the total capacity and occupancy of the asylum reception system in 2024 during admissibility (including Dublin) and accelerated procedures on the territory.
-AIMA states that 1,300 asylum applicants were provided reception conditions throughout 2024.[3]
+AIMA did not provide information on the total capacity and occupancy of the asylum reception system in 2025 during admissibility (including Dublin) and accelerated procedures on the territory.

 Adults and families with children who receive reception conditions provided by CPR are accommodated at CPR’s Refugee Reception Centres (CAR 1 and CAR 2) or very occasionally in private accommodation provided by CPR (apartments and rooms in the private market or hostels) during admissibility (including Dublin) and accelerated procedures on the territory.
 CPR’s Refugee Children Reception Centre (CACR) offers unaccompanied children appropriate housing and reception conditions regardless of the stage of the asylum procedure.